 BRAIN WAVE – Early Memory Loss Program

 The Brain Wave program will identify specific goals for individuals attending the program and help them to achieve those benchmarks.
 The goals will include things like building self-confidence, fostering independence, along with mental and physical fitness goals.
-The sessions will be held on Wednesdays and Fridays – starting on December 4 from 10 a.m. – 2 p.m. at St. John’s Community Care located at 222 Goethe Avenue in Collinsville.
+The sessions are held at St. John’s Community Care located at 222 Goethe Avenue in Collinsville.

 “People living with memory loss are uniquely impacted by participating in early memory loss programs.
 We are extremely happy to be able to offer this valuable program.
 It’s really an optimistic and assertive way to approach and aid people with early memory loss.
 Programs like this are a beacon of hope for those struggling to understand and cope with their situation,” said Linda Robertson, Brain Wave program facilitator.